bluenviron/mediamtx/README.md

 After performing the encryption, put the base64-encoded result into the configuration file, and launch the server with the `MTX_CONFKEY` variable:

 ```
-MTX_CONFKEY=mykey ./rtsp-simple-server
+MTX_CONFKEY=mykey ./mediamtx
 ```

 ### Proxy mode

-_rtsp-simple-server_ is also a proxy, that is usually deployed in one of these scenarios:
+_MediaMTX_ is also a proxy, that is usually deployed in one of these scenarios:

 * when there are multiple users that are reading a stream and the bandwidth is limited; the proxy is used to receive the stream once.
 Users can then connect to the proxy instead of the original source.
 * when there's a NAT / firewall between a stream and the users; the proxy is installed on the NAT and makes the stream available to the outside world.